kevc528/backend-challenge20/README.md

 who've favorited the club.
 * A `PATCH` route that could update User information.
 * A `GET` route that returns all the clubs containing a specified tag.
+* A `GET` route to get a list of all the tags.

 More detail on these routes are above in the API section.

 ### Frontend/Full-Stack
 The fifth bonus feature I worked on was the frontend.

-For this part, I mainly worked on writing code that allowed the frontend to support tags.
+The first feature in the frontend I made was to support tags on the home page.
-I was able to get the tabs to display on the cards for each club.
+I was able to get the tags to display on the cards for each club.

 I also wrote code that allows a user to click on one of these tags to filter the club list by that tag.
 And if the user wanted to go back to the main list, the could unclick the tag and do so.
-This utilized the a `GET` request on one of the bonus API routes I implemented, `/api/clubs/:tag`.
+This utilized the a `GET` request on one of the bonus API routes I implemented, `/api/clubs/:tag`, which filters clubs by tag.

 Additionally, I implemented login and logout on the frontend that will maintain the user's session.
 Logging in is important because only then can you create clubs due to the restriction that the `POST` request to create a club is only authorized for signed in users.

+After implementing login/logout, I updated the submit clubs page.
+I updated the page to allow for tags to be selected when creating a club.
+The multiselect field for the tags were populated by the results of the `GET` request on a bonus route called `/api/all_tags`.
+On the frontend, I also added a text input field that allows users to add their own custom tags that didn't exist before.
+When the user presses the add tag button, with a custom tag in this input field, the new tag will be displayed in the multiselect list for tags.
+The API handles creating clubs that have new tags.

 ## Installation